 Sliding occurs at the base of the glacier, where meltwater acts as a lubricant, allowing the glacier to slide over the bedrock.
 Factors influencing sliding include:

-• Pressure Melting Point: Higher pressure can lower the melting point of ice at the base.
+• Pressure Melting Point: Higher pressure can lower the melting point of ice at the base, producing meltwater even at subfreezing temperatures.
+This is particularly important at the base of thick ice sheets.

 Impact of Glacial Retreat